-Licence conditions to be imposed Licence condition details Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated September 2023 as may be varied from time to time after consultation with the NSW Police Marine Area Commander.
+Licence conditions to be imposed Licence condition details Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated October 2024 as may be varied from time to time after consultation with the NSW Police Marine Area Commander.
 A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, or Liquor, Gaming and Racing inspector.
-Crime scene preservation Immediately after the person in charge of the licensed premises or a staff member becomes aware of any incident involving an act of violence causing injury to a person on the premises, the person in charge of the licensed premises and/or staff member must: 1) take all practical steps to preserve and keep intact the area where the act of violence occurred, 2) retain all material and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by NSW Police, as published from time to time on the Liquor and Gaming NSW website, 3) make direct and personal contact with NSW Police to advise it of the incident, and 4) comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred.
-5) In this condition, 'staff member' means any person employed by, or acting on behalf of, the licensee of the premises, and includes any person who is employed to carry on security activities (e.g., crowd controller or bouncer) on or about the premises.
-The NSW Police will request this on most liquor licence applications to ensure any incident on board the vessel can be investigated thoroughly, and evidence preserved.
-Police also request that any incidents of a serious nature be reported directly to the Marine Area Command as soon as practicable Staff not to consume liquor.
-The licensee must not permit staff to consume liquor on the licensed premises while engaged in the sale or supply of liquor (including during any meal or other break).
+Crime scene preservation Immediately after the person in charge of the licensed premises becomes aware of an incident involving an act of violence causing injury to a person on the premises, the person must: take all practical steps to preserve and keep intact the area where the act of violence occurred, and retain all material and implements associated with the act of violence in accordance with the Crime Scene Preservation Guidelines issued by NSW Police, and 2) make direct and personal contact with the NSW Marine Area Command Supervisor or his/her delegate, and advise the Supervisor or delegate of the incident, and comply with any directions given by the Supervisor or delegate to preserve or keep intact the area where the act of violence occurred.
+Staff not to consume liquor The licensee must not permit staff to consume liquor on the licensed premises while engaged in the sale or supply of liquor (including during any meal or other break).
 No dance parties The licensee must not permit dance party events to be conducted on the premises.
 For the purpose of this condition a dance party event means an event, whether a ticketed event or otherwise, which is open to the public and where the primary activity is entertainment provided by live DJ/DJ's and/or other live performances for the purpose of dancing.
 This includes the vessel being part of a group of vessels or part of a land-based activity which involves an event that could be described as a "Dance Party" or where amplified music is the main reason for the event or gathering.
 Note: The above condition is not intended to include wedding ceremonies/receptions, corporate events, and school formals at which DJ entertainment or other live performances of electronic dance music is provided ancillary to the event.
 Identification of bar staff The licensee must ensure that all staff will wear clothing that clearly identifies them as employees of the Licensee.
+Liquor accord (Sydney Harbour) The licensee or their representative is to join and be an active participant in the Vessels Liquor Accord.